CouchCMS/Documentation/src/contents/tags-reference/paypal_processor.md

 ### logfile

 The log file into which the steps are to be logged.
-If this parameter is skipped, a log file named 'log.txt' in your site's root is used (created if not already existing) for logging.<br/>
+If this parameter is skipped, a log file named 'log.txt' in your site's root is used (created if not already existing) for logging.
 You can specify a path with the file that is relative to the site's root.

 ```